MajesticString/cty-summary/summary/websites.md

 Different tags provide different functionality or styles.

-HTML tags are declared using arrow brackets (`<` and `>`) with the tag name going in between.
+HTML tags are declared using [angle brackets](./misc/README.md#types-of-brackets) with the tag name going in between.
 The actual content of the tag goes between the opening and closing tags, with the closing tag being the opening tag with a slash after the opening brace.

 An example HTML tag: